 Activities at Algarad’s home included: self-harm, drinking the blood of birds, performing rabbit sacrifices, doing copious drugs, and staging orgies.

-Obviously, the house was in dire conditions – there was garbage everywhere, animal carcasses lying around, and blood smeared on the walls.
+Obviously, the house was in dire condition – there was garbage everywhere, animal carcasses lying around, and blood smeared on the walls.

 It was dark and reeked of decay.
 Satanic messages and pentagrams were painted all over the property.